 - Record any assumptions you’ve made and put disclaimers in your design documents, especially on paperwork and documents that have been provided to you based on other’s work.

-5. Keep clients in the loop.
+5. Keep clients in the know.

 A lot of lawsuits could be avoided with proper communication.
 Take steps to:

 - Keep all relevant parties informed of updates to: design plans and layouts, pricing and deadlines, and bylaws, government, and safety protocols.
 Be particularly mindful of budget and scheduling changes or anything else that could drive up the total cost.